wssalvador/BEMSCA/README.md

 pip3 install matplotlib
 ```

+Note: pip may have to be used instead of pip3, or whatever alias has been defined in the user's operating system.

 When altering BEMSCA's source code to adapt it to specific production scenarios, the use of a code editor is recommended.
 Visual Studio Code is a good candidate for this purpose, but there are many other alternatives that can be employed according to the user's preference.

+The folder provided in this GitHub repository includes all the necessary files for BEMSCA to function, along with a default SQLite database (database.db) and example graphs in the "results" subfolder.